PetrSnobelt/next-static-data-sample/readme.md

 # NextJS & static data
 Examples of different usage of static files with nextjs

-First of all I'd like to say, that requirements are probably wrong and if we have user story, I would probably discuss alternative options, then load data from server

 ## option A:

 Just add `getInitialProps` with reading file of file and disable `fs` in `package.json`